-Do you want to enjoy Spanish culture, food, history, and sun?
+Do you want to enjoy Spanish culinary, culture, wine, history, and sun and beach?
 But you may not be sure if you will need a visa to visit or if you need to contact the Spanish embassy.
 Do not worry, we will try to explain it in this post.

 Spain is a party to the Schengen Agreement.
 This means that if your country is part of the Schengen Agreement or has an agreement with the countries that fall within this agreement, you may enter Spain for up to 90 days for tourist or business purposes without a visa.
 You also must have sufficient funds and a return airline ticket.

 In case you are coming to study, in an Athletic study program, or you come for work you may need a visa.
 Contact the Spanish Embassy to get more information on it.